 GIDEON WELLES SEC.
 OF NAVY, U.S.

-his Navy.
-The Navy was going to be instrumental in
+to lead his Navy.
+The Navy was going to be

+Lincoln.
 Gideon Welles pretty much set up the

 GO TO PART EIGHT:

 General Scott had his Anaconda Plan.
 What

 finally happened was a huge blockade of our

 Atlantic and Gulf ports, and as time went along

 the winning back of the Mississippi River.
 This